 The benefits of organic growth—which involves total control over the newly created, possibly synergistic resources and capabilities—can be approximated by the NPV that would accrue from acquiring the same assets inorganically, assuming zero cost of control (so that there is no premium for acquisition) and zero synergy independent costs of integration (i.e. the costs of restructuring and divesting unwanted assets, the costs of converting the acquired organization’s systems and processes to be compatible with the acquirer).
 This approach assumes that the synergy-dependent costs of integration (e.g. costs arising from the loss of that act like a marginal “tax” on the gains from synergies) are the same in organic growth and acquisition.
 This may not be a valid assumption if the prospective partner has a different culture and cultural difference matters for synergy extraction.
 Regardless, assuming no differences in the realized gain from synergies might be a useful first approximation, and one that we follow here.
 If the initial approximation is known to be inaccurate, then a second approximation can be made (based on the first) with an allowance in favor of organic growth.

 For instance, the benefits from entry through building a new 100 unit production line in business B should be similar to the benefits from acquiring an existing 100 unit production line in the same business at its standalone value, with no cost of synergy-independent integration, assuming minimal cultural differences.
-The appendix to Chapter 2 provides the tools needed to value synergies.
+The appendix to Section 2 provides the tools needed to value synergies.

 Cost of entry under organic growth differs from that of inorganic growth